Skip to main content

 8. File the Beneficial Ownership Information Report

-The Beneficial Ownership Information (BOI) Report is a brand new requirement, meant to crack down on business-related financial crimes.
-The report requires you to disclose identifying information about the company applicant who filed your Michigan formation paperwork with the state.
-The BOI Report must be filed with the Financial Crimes Enforcement Network (FinCEN) within 90 days of your LLC’s formation.
+The Beneficial Ownership Information (BOI) Report is a filing aimed at cracking down on business-related financial crimes.
+The report discloses identifying information about the company’s beneficial owners and the company applicant who filed your Michigan formation paperwork with the state.
+The Financial Crimes Enforcement Network (FinCEN) wants BOI Reports filed within 90 days of an LLC’s formation.

 Tip: File the BOI Report yourself, or hire us to do it for you.